 President of the British Association of Urological Surgeons

-In closing, I would like to thank Duncan Summerton (Honorary Secretary) and Paul Jones (Honorary Secretary Elect) for leading the development of an exceptional and highly relevant meeting programme.
-Our thanks also go to members of the Programme Committee and Section Executive Committees for their hard work in putting together excellent sessions, to our Abstract Reviewers for reading and marking all the submitted abstracts, and to Hannah Doyle (Events Manager) and Harry Heald (Events Co-ordinator) in BAUS Office for the enormous amount of work they have put into planning this meeting.
+I would like to thank Paul Jones (Honorary Secretary) and Asif Muneer (Honorary Secretary Elect) for leading the development of an exceptional and highly relevant meeting programme.
+Our thanks also go to members of the Programme Committee and Section Executive Committees for their hard work in putting together excellent sessions, to our Abstract Reviewers for reading and marking all the submitted abstracts, to Mr Sam Hampson for proof reading the abstracts, to Maelstrom, our Exhibition Managers and, most importantly, to Hannah Doyle (Events Manager) and Harry Heald (Events Co-ordinator) in the BAUS Office for the enormous amount of work they have put into planning this meeting.